aaros-pl/ImageAI/README.md

  - Keras 2.3.1
  - h5py 2.10

- For Windows use:
+ For Windows use
- First download requirements from Releases and then put them in requirements folder and run:
+ 1. First download requirements from Releases
+ 1. Then put them in requirements folder and run:
  ```bash
  pip install -r requirements.txt
  ```